awsdocs/aws-codebuild-user-guide/doc_source/test-report-jasmine.md

 npm install --save-dev jasmine-reporters
 ```

 If it's not already present, add the `test` script to your project's `package.json` file\.
-The `test` script ensures that Jasmine is called when npm test is executed\.
+The `test` script ensures that Jasmine is called when npm test is run\.

 ```
 {